 The prescriber should specify the day of intake on the prescription.

 Before starting treatment it is advisable to give the patient a test dose of 2.5–5.0 mg to exclude unexpected toxic effects.
 If, one week later, appropriate laboratory tests are normal, treatment may be initiated.

 The usual dose is 7.5 – 15 mg once a week.
-Weekly dose may also be administered in three divided doses over 24 hours.
 For the treatment of severe psoriasis, the total weekly dosage can be raised to 20 - 25 mg administered orally as necessary.
 Dosage should be adjusted according to the patient's response and the haematological toxicity.

 Treatment should follow currently valid protocols for children.
 Safety and effectiveness in children have not been established, other than in cancer chemotherapy.

 Methotrexate should be used with extreme caution in elderly patients, a reduction in dosage should be considered due to reduced liver and kidney function as well as lower folate reserves, which occur with increased age.

 Use in patients with renal impairment – dose adjustments:

 Methotrexate is excreted to a significant extent by the kidneys, and therefore should be used with caution in patients with impaired renal function (see sections 4.3 and 4.4).
 The health care provider may need to adjust the dose to prevent accumulation of drug.
 The table below provided recommended starting doses in renally impaired patients; dosing may need further adjustment due to wide intersubject pK variability.

 Table 3 a.
 Dose adjustments for methotrexate doses <100 mg/m2 in patients with renal impairment

 Table 3 b.
 Dose adjustments for methotrexate doses >100 mg/m2 in patients with renal impairment